bluewave-labs/bluewave-uptime/README.md

 #### Installation

 1. Change directory to the `Server` directory
-2. Install all depencies by running `npm install`
+2. Install all dependencies by running `npm install`

 ---